Marcin Budziński (footballer)

-Marcin Budziński formerly played for the Poland U-21. team.
-Previously, he played for Poland U-19.

 Club career

 Between 2008 and 2017, Budziński featured in the Ekstraklasa, the top flight of the Polish football system, where he played 200 matches for club sides Arka Gdynia and Cracovia.
+He made his first appearance in the Ekstraklasa in September 2008.

-In September 2017 Budziński transferred to Melbourne City of Australia's A-League as one of the club's marquee players.
+In September 2017, Budziński transferred to Melbourne City of Australia's A-League as one of the club's marquee players.
 In June 2018, he and Melbourne City mutually terminated his contract.

 Budziński returned to Arka Gdynia in the beginning of August 2019.
 However, on 31 January 2020, his contract was terminated by mutual consent.